| Every Masonic researcher must have

 duplication of marks, witting or unwitting, considering that the majority of

 marks consist of less than 8 strokes, mostly straight lines.
+I have numbered most of the marks in

 this paper (and the others are readily identifiable) to facilitate further study